Adrienne Frost: Publication history

-Adrienne Frost made her debut in Generation X Vol 1 #48 (Feb.
-1999).
-The issue's scripts were written by Jay Faerber and its comics were drawn by Terry Dodson.
+Adrienne Frost made her debut in Generation X #48 (February 1999), and was created by writer Jay Faerber and artist Terry Dodson.

 Fictional character biography

 Early years

-Adrienne was the first-born child to Hazel and Winston Frost.
-Her siblings, Christian, Emma, and Cordelia (who was the last), came after.
-The Frost family was one of the homes where the parents were not loving and kind, but rather manipulative and controlling.
+Adrienne is the first-born child of Hazel and Winston Frost.
+Her siblings, Christian, Emma, and Cordelia, were born later.
 Adrienne established herself as the "perfect child" and was the favorite of their father, with her hoping to gain his favor and inherit the Frost family fortune.

-Adrienne was a power monger and showed little remorse or emotion when hurting her siblings, both emotionally and physically.
-At an early age, Adrienne discovered her mutant ability of psychometry: the ability to touch an object and instantly know the object's history in terms of events surrounding its past, present, and future owners.
-Her power revealed to her what she had always known: Winston, her father, had little intention of dividing his fortune among all of his children.
-Instead, he planned to pick the child whom he perceived as being able to guide his company into a state of growth and prosperity.
+Adrienne is a power monger and shows little remorse or emotion when hurting her siblings, both emotionally and physically.
+At an early age, Adrienne discovers her mutant ability of psychometry: the ability to touch an object and instantly know the object's history in terms of events surrounding its past, present, and future owners.
+Her power reveals to her what she had always known: Winston, her father, intended to pick the child whom he perceived as being able to guide his company into a state of growth and prosperity.

-This simply reinforced her original beliefs, and she became cold and distant from the world.
-Those who were worth anything were the ones she could manipulate in her chess game of power.
-Her power allowed her to become a top 'A' student and excel in all her endeavors, and continuing to earn her father's favor.
-However, Emma's rebellion against their father leads to Winston developing a profound new interest in her.
-To demoralize her, Adrienne outed Christian, to whom Emma was closest, and set in motion the events that led to his attempted suicide.
-She also exposed Emma's kiss with her teacher Ian Kendall, which resulted in him being fired.
-In retaliation, Emma shocked her sister by exposing Adrienne's secret modeling career, of which their father disapproved.
+Adrienne becomes cold and distant from the world, seeing others as her pawns.
+Her powers allow her to become a top 'A' student, excel in all her endeavors, and continue to earn her father's favor.
+However, Emma's rebellion against Winston leads to Winston developing a profound new interest in her.
+To demoralize her, Adrienne outs Christian, to whom Emma is closest, causing Christian to attempt suicide.